 If you are interested in serving as a PITT Health Science Volunteer, consider starting with a local activity in your community and/or school district.
 You might offer your knowledge and expertise to help a teacher in Grades K-12.
 You may alternatively, consider helping a school student to realize their potential in math or science by becoming a mentor.
 Even an email of encouragement from a “real” scientist can help inspire a young student.

-Please see the Discover [link to the HS opportunity page] page for Grades K-12 student opportunities and the Explore [link to UG opportunity page] page for Undergraduate student research opportunities to look for ways you can contribute to an ongoing program that explains how science works.
+Please see the Discover page for Grades K-12 student opportunities and the Explore page for Undergraduate student research opportunities to look for ways you can contribute to an ongoing program that explains how science works.